 New Faces to Watch

-The official roster of U.S. equestrians to watch for the Tokyo Games has yet to be announced, but one of the new faces hoping to make their Olympic debut is Jessica Springsteen.
+One of the new faces making their Olympic debut is Jessica Springsteen.
 Springsteen, the daughter of Bruce Springsteen, is one of the top ranked show jumping competitors in the United States.
 She was an alternate rider at the London Games, but failed to earn a spot on the U.S. team in Rio.
-Perhaps this will finally be her year to compete on sports' largest stage.